 There are a few things you'll want to lean towards when looking for the best monitor for playing competitively.

-High refresh rates are a must and to achieve this, you may have to trade off some resolution.
+For those higher rates though, you may have to trade in some screen resolution for that extra power.
 It's a sacrifice many gamers agree is worth making and when you see 1080p on a smaller screen, thanks to the laws of pixel density - it certainly doesn't look bad either.